3 Important Factors When Deciding Between a "DIY" Kit & a Professional Epoxy Flooring Contractor

-Even when you purchase actual epoxy product, you could still find yourself with sub-par coating materials.
+Even when you purchase an actual epoxy product, you could still find yourself with sub-par coating materials.
 The average 'big box store' kit has a very small amount of epoxy in the mix, using a combination referred to as 1-Part epoxy paint because you simply open the can and roll it on your floor.
 DIY floor coating manufacturers also tend to use a water-based formula because it extends the pot life (pot life is the time you have to work with the coating) and makes it easier for the average consumer to use.
 Most of the DIY kits that you will find in stores are going to be 50%+ water-based, and once the floor dries, you'll be left with a very thin coating that can take up to a week to cure and will most likely peel up, especially under hot tires, within 12 months.

 3. Experienced Professional Application Can Make a Big Difference

-Many commercial floor coatings, like our REV-FLAKE formula, contain 100% solids, which make them harder to apply, but delivers superior results.
+Many commercial floor coatings, like our REV-FLAKE formula, contain 100% solids, which makes them harder to apply, but deliver superior results.
 A professional epoxy floor coating is a two-component product consisting of one part epoxy resin and one part polyamine hardener.
 The two must be mixed together prior to application, and you are limited by time and temperature as to how long you have to apply it, which means that it’s best to have an experienced professional apply it.
 However, the coating will dry much faster than a store-bought epoxy paint blend, and you could have full use of your garage again within 24 hours.

 Revel Garage Solutions has both the experience and know-how to create a pristine place for you and your cars.
 The goal of our trained staff is to give you a beautiful and durable garage floor done right the first time and something you can be proud of.